313. Moe Baby Blues

 (originally aired May 18, 2003)

-Simpsons apologists have about four or five episodes at the ready to defend the sorry state of the last decade of shows, and this is one of them: an genuine, emotionally driven story focused on our favorite gargoyle-ish bartender.
+Simpsons apologists have about four or five episodes at the ready to defend the sorry state of the last decade of the show, and this is one of them: a genuine, emotionally driven story focused on our favorite gargoyle of a bartender.
 And yeah, there are parts of it that are definitely very sweet, and it’s probably the most solid, enjoyable episode of the season.
 But when people start throwing stuff around like “as good as the classic era,” I have to call bullshit, because there’s also a lot in this episode that feels too exaggerated within this simple, emotional story.
-We start with the entire town flocking to the botanical gardens for the blooming of the Sumatran Century Flower, which as namesake suggests, opens once a century.
-The only one not there is Moe, and when he does arrive, he’s kicked out as the garden is one over capacity.
-I get Moe is a lonely guy, and he has crippling emotional issues, but this opening just paints him as way too sad.
-Moe may be bitter and despondent, but like many of the characters, seemed reasonably content with his lot in life, even if it was just providing intoxicants to other despondent losers.
-But now he’s just this super pathetic guy who is so desperate for human contact, he lets Chief Wiggum push him down a muddy hill.
+We start with the entire town flocking to the botanical gardens for the blooming of the Sumatran Century Flower, which as its namesake suggests, opens only once a century.
+Moe is the only one not in attendance, and when he does arrive, he’s kicked out as the garden is one over capacity.
+I get Moe is a lonely guy with crippling emotional issues, but this opening just paints him as way too sad.
+Moe may be bitter and despondent, but like many of the characters, he seemed reasonably content with his lot in life, even if it was just providing intoxicants to other despondent losers.
+Now he’s just this super pathetic guy who is so desperate for human contact, he lets Chief Wiggum push him down a muddy hill.

-The story is all about Moe, but as the show goes on, you start to think maybe it’ll turn where Homer, and maybe even Marge, need to step up their parenting game when Maggie starts to take a shining more to him than them.
-There’s one scene where Homer realizes this, and needs to be a better father-figure to her, but that’s basically completely dropped after that.
+The story is all about Moe, but as the episode goes on, you start to think maybe it’ll turn where Homer, and maybe even Marge, realizes they need to step up their parenting game when Maggie starts to take a shining more to Moe than to them.
+There’s one scene where Homer acknowledges this, but it’s basically dropped after that.
 The ending involves Maggie following the mob in the middle of the night, after seeing Fat Tony imitate Don Corleone as Moe did to her.
 It ends up in a mafia standoff at Luigi’s, and Moe has to risk his life to rescue Maggie.
 Normally I complain about episodes focused on secondary characters that have the Simpsons shoehorned in, but in this case, I feel they weren’t incorporated in the story enough.
-I’m fine with the ending as is, and I like how it tied into Moe’s Godfather story (not entirely sure why the mob hangs out outside the Simpson house though), but I feel it would have been more emotionally satisfying if it involved Homer and Marge more, trying to win their daughter back.
+I’m fine with the ending as is, and I like how it tied into Moe’s Godfather story (although I’m not sure why the mob regularly hangs out outside the Simpson house), but I feel it would have been more emotionally satisfying if it involved Homer and Marge more, trying to win their daughter back.
 But I don’t want to step all over this episode, it’s definitely really sweet, has lots of funny moments, and is ultimately pretty satisfying.
 A real gem in a shit season.

 Tidbits and Quotes